stormchaserroleplaying/heroesinthestorm/TheBasics/ActionsandAttributes/index.md

 ---
-title: Actions & Attributes
+title: Actions and Attributes
 parent: The Basics
 has_children: true
 nav_order: 3
 ---

-# Actions & Attributes
+# Actions and Attributes